1. Is that deadline real?

 3. What are the contingency plans?

-To try to avert chaos at Britain’s borders, the U.K. government has backed down on plans to impose full controls at the start of next year in an attempt to help businesses already struggling with the coronavirus.
-For the first half of 2021, most companies moving goods into Britain will get six months to file customs declarations and pay any tariffs due.
+To try to avert chaos at Britain’s borders, the U.K. government has backed down on plans to impose full controls at the start of 2021 in an attempt to help businesses already struggling with the coronavirus.
+For the first half of the year, most companies moving goods into Britain will be given additional time to file customs declarations and pay any tariffs due.
 But the rules won’t apply to goods moving the other way -- the EU has declined to reciprocate.
 Without an agreement in place to recognize professional qualifications, services like architects and law firms would also suffer.
 But unlike 2019, Britain’s bill for leaving the bloc has been settled and the rights of EU citizens broadly protected.
 Britons currently living in the EU member states will be able to stay and continue to work there.

-Almost certainly.
-The two sides still disagree deeply on two key issues: fisheries and the level playing field, a set of rules the EU says is necessary to stop Britain from trying to undercut the bloc’s economy.
+The two sides still disagree on two key issues: fisheries and the level playing field, a set of rules the EU says is necessary to stop Britain from trying to undercut the bloc’s economy.
 The U.K. is resisting that demand on the grounds it would keep the country subject to the EU rules it seeks to escape.
-Talks in June between Johnson and European Commission President Ursula von der Leyen revived hopes that the two sides might be able to reach a compromise but little progress has since been made.
 Johnson’s controversial plan to rewrite the Brexit Withdrawal Agreement as it relates to Northern Ireland, attacked by all five of his living predecessors as U.K. prime minister because it breaches international law, also injected tension into the talks.
 EU officials say they are still waiting for the U.K. to shift after the bloc offered to make concessions.
-Unlike most of last year, though, Johnson has a parliamentary majority of about 80 -- meaning his threats to walk away without a deal carry weight.
+Unlike most of 2019, though, Johnson has a parliamentary majority of about 80 -- meaning his threats to walk away without a deal carry weight.
+But it’s not only the EU that the prime minister has to worry about.
+U.S. President-elect Joe Biden warned Johnson in November that any future U.K.-U.S. trade deal would be contingent on preserving the peace process in Northern Ireland, a position shared by House Speaker Nancy Pelosi.

 5. Didn’t this almost happen before?